Aliremu/Keyboard-Bad-Apple/README.md

 # Keyboard Bad Apple

 A little program that displays the famous Japanese music video Bad Apple onto any Corsair brand RGB keyboard.
+It can also play any color video.